sparkfun/SparkFun_Tristimulus_Color_Sensor-OPT4048/docs/hardware_overview.md

 ## I<sup>2</sup>C Pins

-If you do not want to use the Qwiic connectors, I<sup>2</sup>C functionality has been broken out to PTH pins on the 1x1" board.
+If you do not want to use the Qwiic connectors, I<sup>2</sup>C functionality has been broken out to PTH pins.

 <center>
 <table class="pdf">